 Parent and Guest Orientation is a great way for families and supporters to learn how to better support their students during this time of transition.
 Encourage your parents and/or supporters to sign up for Parent and Guest Orientation.

-All students who are 1) admitted to a degree program and 2) registered for six or more credits per semester that count toward the automatic assessment of the Student Services Fee are required by the University of Minnesota to have health plan coverage.
-Please visit www.shb.umn.edu/waiver.htm to view waiver information and what information you must bring to orientation.
-Eligible students who do not provide verifiable insurance information at the time of class registration or appropriately waive the Student Health Benefit Plan per established guidelines will be automatically enrolled in and billed for the University-sponsored Student Health Benefit Plan.
-To learn more about this policy and the University plan, visit www.shb.umn.edu/waiver.htm or contact the Office of Student Health Benefits at firstname.lastname@example.org or 612-624-0627.
+All students who are 1) admitted to a degree program and 2) registered for six or more credits per semester that count toward the automatic assessment of the Student Services Fee are required by the University of Minnesota to have health insurance.
+Please visit www.shb.umn.edu/waiver.htm for more information.
+Eligible students who do not provide verifiable insurance information per established guidelines will be automatically enrolled in and billed for the University-sponsored Student Health Benefit Plan.
+To learn more about this policy and the University plan, visit www.shb.umn.edu or contact the Office of Student Health Benefits at firstname.lastname@example.org or 612-624-0627.

 Attention International Students

-The Orientation & First-Year Programs office works closely with International Student Scholar Services (ISSS) to provide accurate information for your transition to the University of Minnesota.
+The Orientation & Transition Experiences office works closely with International Student and Scholar Services (ISSS) to provide accurate information for your transition to the University of Minnesota.
 As you plan for your arrival, please visit the ISSS website to learn about the specific requirements for new international students.

 You can select your Transfer Orientation date by completing your New Student Checklist.
-For Fall 2017 students, the New Student Checklist will be available beginning Wednesday, April 13.
 It's important to remember that not all colleges come to Orientation each day and you must sign up to attend Transfer Orientation.

 Once on campus, you will complete your Immigration Check-in as part of your Transfer Orientation.
 You will not be allowed to register for courses until your Immigration Check-in is complete.